Frequently asked questions (FAQ)

 - What is the first step in the process of submitting a project/program?

-The first step before sending any document is to check the eligibility criteria of your organization and the project you wish to submit as well as the restrictions we apply in terms of financing… For more details, please refer to the page “submit a pro-Jet “on our website.
+The 1st step before sending any document is to check the eligibility criteria of your organization and the project you wish to submit as well as the restrictions that we apply in terms of funding.
+For more details, refer to the “submit a project” page on our website.

-If you feel that your project meets our eligibility and evaluation criteria and is part of our priority countries and themes, the next step is to send us the identification form and a letter of introduction accompanied by required financial data and, if available, pre-existing ancillary documents that will support your application.
+If you believe that your project meets our eligibility and evaluation criteria and that it falls within our priority countries and themes, the next step is to send us the identification form and a letter of introduction. accompanied by the required financial data and, if available, pre-existing supporting documents that will support your request.

 - Can we send a presentation file at any time, is there a deadline?